healeks/healeks.github.io/README.md

 ## Welcome earthlings and other species

-I´m aleks and I am here to improve my programming skills.
+My name is aleks and I am here to improve my programming skills.

 [Feel free to visit my GitHub Page](https://github.com/healeks)